mavrn/Oxygen/README.md

 - Logical operator AND: Can be used either by "&" or "and"
 - Logical operator OR: Can be used either by "|" or "or"

-Booleans are assigned the same way as floats, except there must be some kind of boolean statement on the right.
-This can be either be "True", "False" or some comparison.
+Bools are assigned the same way as floats, except there must be some kind of boolean statement on the right.
+This can be either be "True", "False" or some comparison. <br>
 Numbers can be converted to bools too; 0 will be converted to False while any other number will be converted to True.
 Other datatypes like functions can not be converted to bools.
-Some
-examples:

 ```python
 > x = True